TsvetanKT/SiteScraperCore/README.md

 SiteScraperCore
 =================

-Java library for site scraping
+Java library for site scraping.
+Useful for creating data-sources.

 ### Features:
 *	Scrapes images from Google and Tumblr (for now)